jordanchude/mood-spotify-playlists/README.md

         - With only 500 songs, if I removed songs once they were added to a playlist, the subsequent playlists may not hit 100 songs and/or have a playlist that isn't accurate to its title

 ## Code Snippet
 - The following code snippet is the crux of the application.
-In essence, the getSongs function takes the data from the JSON feed and organizes it into an array of objects using logic gates for specific properties.
+In essence, the getSongs function takes the data from the JSON feed and organizes it into an array of objects using logic gates for specific property values.
 The subsequent arrays of objects are used to create each playlist.

 ```js
 getSongs: function(){